vgozalov/neo/README.md

 | `backend` | `10.1.0.0/24` | `10.1.0.1` | overlay, internal, encrypted |
 | `monitoring` | `10.2.0.0/24` | `10.2.0.1` | overlay, attachable, encrypted |

-Use `./setup.sh networks` to recreate the networks if needed.
-Existing networks with these names are reused by default; set `RECREATE_NETWORKS=true` (e.g. `RECREATE_NETWORKS=true ./setup.sh networks`) to force a rebuild.
+Use `./setup.sh networks` to create any missing networks, or `./setup.sh networks reset` to drop and recreate them.
+Existing networks with these names are reused by default; set `RECREATE_NETWORKS=true ./setup.sh networks` to force a rebuild without using the reset command.
 The command also recreates Docker's ingress network if it was removed.

 **Important:** do not delete the built-in `bridge`, `host`, `none`, `docker_gwbridge`, or `ingress` networks manually.
 If `ingress` is missing, run `./setup.sh networks` to bring it back.